ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_iam_activation/guide.en-gb.md

 ## Objective

-**This guide details how to activate IAM with Hosted Private Cloud - VMware on OVHcloud via the OVHcloud Control Panel or with the OVHcloud API**.
+**This guide details how to enable IAM within your OVHcloud managed VMware vSphere.**

 ## Requirements